-For example some systems will only slow the car to reduce the impact of a crash – look for words like ‘collision mitigation’ which only lessen the severity of an unavoidable accident rather than avoid an impact outright.
+For example, some systems will only slow the car to reduce the impact of a crash – look for words like ‘collision mitigation’ which only lessen the severity of an unavoidable accident rather than avoid an impact outright.
 Others are only effective up to lower speeds and often referred to as low speed or city braking.

-Low Speed systems
+City Speed systems

-These target city driving where crashes often occur at low speeds but can cause debilitating injury such as whiplash.
+These target city driving where crashes often occur at lower speeds but can cause debilitating injury such as whiplash.
 Typically, these systems look for the reflectivity of other vehicles and are not as sensitive to pedestrians or roadside objects.

 Such systems use a laser sensor (usually mounted in the top of the windscreen) to detect obstacles.
-Because the laser’s range is limited there is less warning meaning it’s only effective at lower speeds and in some cases will lessen impact rather than come to compete stop.
+Because the laser’s range is limited there is less warning meaning it’s only effective at lower speeds and in some cases will lessen impact rather than come to complete stop.
 Depending on the system the maximum effective speed can be anywhere between 40 and 80km/h.

 A disadvantage of laser sensors is they can be hindered by atmospheric conditions such as rain or fog.

-Higher Speed systems
+Highway Speed systems